riyazahuja/cLean/README.md

 *   **Lean DSL for GPU**: Write kernels using familiar Lean syntax with a monadic interface (`KernelM`).
 *   **Automatic Verification**:
-    *   **Race Freedom**: Automatically proves that kernels are free from data races using GPUVerify-style logic.
+    *   **Race Freedom**: Automatically proves that kernels are free from data races using a GPUVerify-style two-thread abstraction implemented entirely in Lean.
-    *   **Functional Correctness**: Verify that your kernel implementation matches a high-level mathematical specification.
+    *   **(In Progress) Functional Correctness**: Prototype infrastructure for stating and proving that selected kernels match a high-level mathematical specification, with at least one end-to-end example planned for the final deliverable.
 *   **End-to-End Execution**:
     *   Automatic compilation of Lean kernels to PTX (Parallel Thread Execution).
     *   Execution on NVIDIA GPUs via a lightweight C++ launcher.